MrRobot2211/qosf-tasks/README.md

-I have reproduced only the functions used in the solutions in Qiskit on Task1-Quiskit.ipynb, and checked they work as expected.
+I have reproduced similar functions to the ones used in the solutions in Qiskit on Task1-Quiskit.ipynb, and checked they work as expected.